INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 }
 ```

+> [!caution]
-==INHERITANCE IS OVERALL A BAD DESIGN CHOICE, IT IS BETTER TO USE INTERFACES INSTEAD.
-THERE ARE VERY FEW SCENARIOS WHERE INHERITANCE IS A GOOD SOLUTION TO SOLVE YOUR PROBLEMS==
+> INHERITANCE IS OVERALL A BAD DESIGN CHOICE, IT IS BETTER TO USE INTERFACES INSTEAD.
+THERE ARE VERY FEW SCENARIOS WHERE INHERITANCE IS A GOOD SOLUTION TO SOLVE YOUR PROBLEMS.
+>
 > In fact, most modern languages (Go, Rust) doesn't support inheritance for this reason.